brian-peter-dickson/draft-dickson-dnsop-ds-hack/draft-dickson-dnsop-ds-hack.md

 Since DS records are signed by the parent, this creates a method for validation of the otherwise unsigned delegation and glue records.

-The result is the protection of unsigned delegations, which is beneficial if the name servers themselves are named out of a DNSSEC signed zone.
+This is beneficial if the name server _names_ are in a DNSSEC signed zone.

 --- middle